Countly/countly-sdk-documentation/java/next.md

 </p>
 <h1 id="h_01HD19HWGTN49PGHRQ8WPA2RA6">SDK Logging / Debug Mode</h1>
 <p>
-  <span>The first thing you should do while integrating our SDK is enabling logging.
-If logging is enabled, then the Countly Java SDK will print out debug messages about its internal state and encountered problems.
-These debug messages will be printed to the console.</span>
+  The first thing you should do while integrating our SDK is enable logging.
+If logging is enabled, the Countly Java SDK will print out debug messages about its internal state and encountered problems.
+The SDK will print these debug messages to the console.
 </p>
 <p>
   Set <code class="java">setLoggingLevel</code> on the config object to enable